peterndungukamau/Birthday-app/README.md

 # Birthday-app
 ## Peter Ndung'u Kamau a web developer.
 ## Description
-Birthday-app is a school project that test my skills and knowledge in javascript html 5 and css. .Everything concerning my life interests is outlined in this Portfolio.
+Birthday-app is a school project that test my skills and knowledge in javascript html 5 and css.
 ## Setup/Installation Requirements
 * Open your terminal (ctrl+alt+T)
 * Initialize git on your terminal